GUIDE 2025

 Configuration Guide

-Most enterprise-level software is complex, with hundreds or thousands of settings that require configuration.
-The setting for each parameter varies depending on the customer’s requirements.
-A configuration guide contains all the necessary details that allow system administrators to configure the software successfully.
+Enterprise-level software often involves hundreds or even thousands of settings that require configuration.
+These settings vary depending on the customer’s specific needs.
+A configuration guide provides the essential information system administrators need to configure the software to meet those requirements.

 The following example is taken from the Configuration Guide for Cisco IOS Release 15.1S.
 It shows summary steps and detailed steps for configuring the IP Routing R4 feature on Cisco devices.